tytydraco/yessleep/out/When_I_was_eight_years_old_my_mother_told_me_the_exact_date_and_time_I_was_going_to_be_murdered.md

 I rode with Mom on the way to the kid’s house.

-“Back in a moment, honey,” Mom, calmly climbing out of the car.
+“Back in a moment, honey,” Mom, calmly climbed out of the car.

 She was gone for maybe a minute.